narkode/nfr_sepsis/README.md

 ## Overview

-This repository contains an Jupyter Notebook and SQL-code to run a query against the AmsterdamUMCdb to calculate the cumulative dose of norepinephrine, crystalloids, colloids and bloodproducts in septic patients.
+This repository contains an Jupyter Notebook and SQL-code to run a query against the [Amsterdam UMC Critical Care Database](https://github.com/AmsterdamUMC/AmsterdamUMCdb) to calculate the cumulative dose of norepinephrine, crystalloids, colloids and bloodproducts in septic patients.

 ## Usage